drBenway/pixi-vn-wiki/Images.md

 With the Dissolve Transition means that the image will be shown with a fade-in effect.
 If exist a previous image with the same tag, this image will be removed with a fade-out effect.

-The `showImageWithDisolveEffect` function has the following parameters:
+The `showImageWithDissolveTransition` function has the following parameters:

 * `tag`: The tag of the image.
 * `imageUrl`: The URL or path of the image.